This post may contain affiliate links. Please read our disclosure policy.

 Muffins in liners made with oats and shredded carrots.

-This carrot cake oatmeal muffins recipe is made with simple ingredients for muffins that are just so incredibly tasty with a flavor reminiscent of carrot cake.
-Here’s everything you’ll need:
+These muffins are made with simple ingredients that are just so incredibly tasty with a flavor reminiscent of carrot cake.
+Here’s everything you’ll need.
+Full measurements are listed further down in the recipe card.

-• Instant oats: these Add texture, fiber, and nutrition to the muffins.
+• Instant oats: these add texture and fiber to the muffins.

 • Baking powder: Helps these rise as they bake.